The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Improvising Barriers According to Specified Mortality Rates

 \subsection{Tethered, Treated Cattle}

-Unpublished experiments by S. J. Torr (reported in {\sc Hargrove}, {\sc Torr} and {\sc Kindness} \cite{HargroveTorrAndKindness}) suggest that a single odour--baited target kills the equivalent number of {\em G. pallidipes} females in 1 km$^2$ as an insecticide--treated ox of weight 400kg does in a day.
-Since {\sc Esterhuizen}, {\sc Kappmeier Green}, {\sc Nevill} and {\sc Van Den Bossche} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche} used the same 1.5 $\times$ 1 m, black--blue--black targets (manufactured by Bonar Industries, Harare)\footnotemark[1], the corresponding target--related mortality should apply to the ox for {\em G. austeni} and {\em G. brevipalpis}; assuming these species do not discriminate any differently between the chemical signatures of the beast and the target.
+Unpublished experiments by S. J. Torr (reported in {\sc Hargrove}, {\sc Torr} and {\sc Kindness} \cite{HargroveTorrAndKindness}) suggest that a single odour-baited target kills the equivalent number of {\em G. pallidipes} females in 1 $\mathrm{km}^2$ as an insecticide-treated ox of weight 400 $\mathrm{kg}$ does in a day.
+Since {\sc Esterhuizen et al.} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche} used the same 1.5 $\times$ 1 m, black-blue-black targets (manufactured by Bonar Industries, Harare)\footnotemark[1], the corresponding target-related mortality should apply to the ox for {\em G. austeni} and {\em G. brevipalpis}; assuming these species do not discriminate any differently between the chemical signatures of the beast and the target.